Reconciling observed and simulated stellar halo masses: The stellar halos of simulated galaxies

 \subsection{Distinguishing accreted from in situ stars}

 In our simulated galaxies, we distinguish star particles that were accreted from those formed in situ using the distance of each star particle from the center of the main progenitor halo of the $z\! =\!
 0$ galaxy of interest, in the first snapshot after it is formed (\dform for short), as in \citet{2017ApJ...845..101B}.
 The time interval between snapshots is approximately 24 Myr over most of the star formation history, so we consider this to be a suitable approximation to a star particle's ``birth distance.''
 This diagnostic is far simpler, but also far less computationally intensive, than the detailed particle-tracking analysis applied to the FIRE-1 simulations by \citet[][hereafter AA17]{aa17}.
-In terms of their hierarchy of definitions (see Figure 1 of \citetalias{aa17}), this criterion selects stars formed ex situ, whether from externally-processed or non-externally-processed material, that are then incorporated into the galaxy either by merger or intergalactic transfer.
+In terms of their hierarchy of definitions (see Figure 1 of \citetalias{aa17}), this criterion selects stars formed outside the galaxy, whether from externally-processed or non-externally-processed material, that are then incorporated into the galaxy either by merger or intergalactic transfer.
 Our selection also includes star particles that may have been gas particles at first accretion but form into stars within the accreting galaxy before being tidally stripped, which \citetalias{aa17} would formally consider in situ star formation from externally processed material.
-Although it fails to capture the nuances in the origin of the star particles, we consider that our formation-distance-based definition adequately captures the accreted stellar component of each simulated galaxy for the purposes of this work, given that the estimates of stellar halo masses in \mer\ have uncertainties of factors of 2 or more, and in some cases are upper limits.
+Although it fails to capture the nuances in the origin of the star particles, we consider that our formation-distance-based definition adequately captures the accreted stellar component of each simulated galaxy for the purpose of this work, which is to broadly investigate what is being selected using observationally-focused defintions of ``stellar halo.''